devrath/droid-pure-kotlin-application/README.md

 ---

+### **`𝙳𝚎𝚙𝚎𝚗𝚍𝚎𝚗𝚌𝚢 𝙸𝚗𝚓𝚎𝚌𝚝𝚒𝚘𝚗`** :card_index_dividers:
+:label: A Depencency Injection results in a loosely coupled programs.
+:label: It helps to achieve inversion of control.
+Inversion of control means a object or function recieves another object or function as a dependency.
+:label: We use hilt that is built on top of dagger tool that generates code on behalf of user and helps to attain the inversion control easily.
+This is very essential because all the extra code that we need to generate, hilt will do it for us.
+:label: The inversion control becomes even more crucial part of the structure in case of multi module project.
+:label: This also helps in unit testing thte code because, since object is not created and instead provided to a function, we can easily mock it during unit testing.

+---

 ### **`𝙲𝚘𝚖𝚖𝚞𝚗𝚒𝚌𝚊𝚝𝚒𝚘𝚗 𝚋𝚎𝚝𝚠𝚎𝚎𝚗 𝚝𝚑𝚎 𝚕𝚊𝚢𝚎𝚛𝚜`** :card_index_dividers:
 <img align="left" height="250" width="250" src="https://github.com/devrath/iPrayForGod/blob/main/assets/Clean-architecture-layered-interaction.png"  alt="dev_logo"/>
 :label: Presentation Layer: :heavy_minus_sign: This layer is the UI layer of the application, It contains composables and view-models.
 The presentation layer communicates with the domain layer, But the presentation layer is not aware of the data layer. </br>